mhewedy/spwrap/README.md

 ## Step 3 (Create Mappings):

-Before start using the `CustomerDAO` interface, one last step is required, to *map* the result of the `createCustomer`, `get_customer` and `list_customers` stored procedures.
+Before start using the `CustomerDAO` interface, one last step is required, to *map* the result of the `get_customer` and `list_customers` stored procedures.

-* `createCustomer` and `get_customer` stored procs returns the result as Output Parameters, so you need to have a class to implement `TypedOutputParamMapper` interface.
+* `get_customer` stored procs returns the result as Output Parameters, so you need to have a class to implement `TypedOutputParamMapper` interface.
 * `list_customers` stored proc returns the result as Result Set, so you need to have a class to implement `ResultSetMapper` interface.

 Let's change Our customer class to implement both interfaces (for `getCustomer` and `listCustomers`):